COVID-19 pandemic in Botswana: June 2020

-As of 14 June 2020 there have been a total of 24,800 tests performed.
+By 14 June, there was a total of 24,800 COVID tests performed.

-On 12 June 2020, 12 new cases of COVID-19 were reported from the "Greater Gaborone" lockdown zone.
-The Botswana COVID-19 Presidential Task Force had decided to put the zone under lockdown for the second time from Saturday 13 June.
-This meant that schools and other non-essential services were re-closed, no movement without permits as was during the initial lockdown.
+On 13 June, The Botswana COVID-19 Presidential Task Force had decided to put the zone under lockdown for the second time.
+Schools and other non-essential services were re-closed, with no outside activity allowed without permits.
+The lockdown period ended on 16 June as they had successfully used contact tracing to identify the known contacts.